 Last saturday, I went to my butcher and picked up the baby back ribs that I ordered from him two days prior.
 He sold me 3 kilos of beautiful baby back ribs with the spinal bone still intact (usually this bone is cut off when preparing and selling baby back ribs).
 My butcher impressed me more as he offered me ribs with lots of meat on top, which is not normally done here.
-See the photo above?
-You couldn't even see a tinge of any rib bone or as they say, shiner, on it.

 I bought some pieces of chicken wings which i plan to bbq and glaze with a hot thai sauce.
 To further baptize my newly built UDS, I bought a kilo of ground pork to make a home made sausage and stuff it with sauteed carrots and squash, boiled egg, vienna sausage and cheddar cheese.
 I went to the supermarket and bought the rest of the ingredients and spices that I need for my first weeken bbq on my UDS.